latest nhpb_banner 1__compressed2

 Wisconsin

-Additional Section 8 housing services
+Additional Section 8 housing program services from HUD

 Individuals who receive assistance from the government, including the Section 8 Housing Choice Voucher Program, can receive a number of free services that can help them get back on their feet.
 There is case management, job finding, credit repair as well as counseling.
 The programs will help them become self sufficient over the long term.
 As it is very likely that a section 8 voucher will expire after a certain number of months or years.

-There are other options for income subsidized housing as well as well as section 8 applications near you.
+There are other options for income subsidized housing as well as well as section 8 applications.
 In general, the applicant needs to be close to or have an income below federal government poverty guidelines for these HUD programs.
 Find details and lists on additional application sites.
 There is also a customer support center set up for anyone that has further questions or that needs referrals, and that phone number is (800) 955-2232.

 Related Content From Needhelppayingbills.com